Mercy Seal banner

 The Summer Program

 Real-world problems from the physical, natural and environmental sciences will be used to introduce the young scholars to the mathematical modeling process.
-Classroom instruction and hands-on activities in the computer and science laboratories will be supplemented by weekly visits to research centers.
+Classroom instruction and hands-on activities in the computer and science laboratories will be supplemented by visits to research centers or museums.

 There will be opportunities to meet with the senior personnel and will use several software packages and develop completed project reports.